showeimer/react_earthquake/README.md

 ### Hints

-Inside of the render method, map over your data and return the following <div>.
+Inside of the render method, map over your data and return the following '<div>'.

 <div className="col-sm-6" key={FILL_ME_IN_WITH_A_UNIQUE_KEY}>